-If your goal is to maximize post views, the Optimal Timing Tool available on Buffer can identify when the audience in your targeted geographic destination is more likely to engage with the content, thereby helps you to come up with a better schedule.
+If your goal is to maximize post views, the Optimal Timing Tool available on Buffer can identify when the audience in your targeted geographic destination is more likely to engage with the content, thereby helping you to come up with a better schedule.

 The Analytics option in Buffer also shows how many clicks, retweets, reach, and potential reach each post receives.
 These charts and graphs can easily be exported, providing great data for your business or your boss/client.

 What’s best is that having Buffer, all these tasks don’t have to be a one-person job.
-Buffer Schedule can be shared among users which makes the work more collaborative.
-Members of a team can directly add content and change schedule anytime.
+Buffer Schedules can be shared among users which makes the work more collaborative.
+Members of a team can directly add content and change the schedule anytime.
 This function eliminates sending emails back and forth between co-workers and provides a separate platform focusing solely on creating and curating content.

 There is also one added convenience where users can save Buffer on their toolbar to bookmark pages and posts they come across elsewhere–without opening a separate browser for Buffer.
 These contents will then be added directly to the app.
 And on Buffer Feed (my favorite), users can automatically see new posts from the websites they’re interested in which cuts down the time searching for content considerably.

 My Personal #ProTip: